QITI/pySLM2/paper.md

 Holographic beam shaping using SLMs provides a potent tool for precise and adaptive optical controls.
 Compared to conventional optical elements, holographic beam shaping has several advantages.
 Firstly, it can generate arbitrary beam profiles that are challenging to create with standard optical elements.
 For example, the Laguerre-Gaussian beam with a non-zero azimuthal index (often referred to as a doughnut beam), which can be used to trap atoms in a tube-like potential[@kuga1997novel], apply angular momentum to Bose-Einstein Condensation[@andersen2006quantized], or achieve super-resolution imaging[@qian2021super;drechsler2021optical].

-Here's your passage with corrected grammar:

-Summary
-Holographic beam shaping using spatial light modulators (SLMs) as a reprogrammable Fourier hologram offers a powerful tool for precise and flexible optical controls.
-It has been adopted for a wide range of research, including atom trapping[@gaunt2012robust], optical addressing of individual quantum objects[@motlakunta2023preserving;@islam2015measuring], and multi-beam laser machining[@obata2010multi].

-pySLM2 is a python package designed for full-stack control of SLMs for holographic beam shaping, encompassing hologram generation, simulation, and hardware controls.

-The package implements the hologram generation algorithms of the Lee hologram[@lee1978iii] and its improved predecessors from @zupancic2016ultra and @shih2021reprogrammable, targeting the digital micromirror device (DMD) based SLM with binary amplitude controls.
-It also implements the Gerchberg-Saxton algorithm[@gerhberg1972practical] suitable for liquid crystal on silicon (LCoS) based SLMs with pure phase controls.

-Under the hood, the package uses TensorFlow for intensive numerical computations.
-By leveraging TensorFlow, the package harnesses the power of GPUs for faster computation without the need for code modification.
-This results in a significant speed-up for algorithms that require robust numerical computation, such as many hologram generation algorithms relying on iterative Fourier transformations.

-Additionally, the package offers a universal interface for different SLMs, ensuring that code written for one device can be seamlessly adapted to another.
-As of this writing, the package supports DMDs from both Visitech and Vialux.

-Statement of Need
-High-quality optical controls are crucial for numerous scientific and engineering applications.
-For instance, in atom-based quantum information processors, individual atom quantum states are often manipulated by individually addressable laser beams.
-The quality of these addressing beams directly impacts the fidelity of quantum operations[@motlakunta2023preserving].

-Holographic beam shaping using SLMs provides a potent tool for precise and adaptive optical controls.
-Compared to conventional optical elements, holographic beam shaping has distinct advantages.
-Firstly, it can generate arbitrary beam profiles that are challenging to create with standard optical elements.
-For example, the Laguerre-Gaussian beam with a non-zero azimuthal index (often referred to as a doughnut beam) can be used to trap atoms in a tube-like potential[@kuga1997novel], apply angular momentum to Bose-Einstein Condensation[@andersen2006quantized], or achieve super-resolution imaging[@qian2021super;@drechsler2021optical].

 Secondly, holographic beam shaping can actively correct optical aberrations in the system, achieving diffraction-limited performance.
 This enables the faithful production of target beam profiles with high accuracy.
 It has been shown that residual aberrations can be corrected to less than $\lambda/20$ root-mean-squer (RMS) [@shih2021reprogrammable;@zupancic2016ultra].

 At the time of writing, the pySLM2 package, as detailed in this manuscript, has been employed in the research of @shih2021reprogrammable, @motlakunta2023preserving, and @kotibhaskar2023programmable.
 The authors believe that the package will benefit a broader community of researchers and engineers by offering turnkey solutions for applying holographic beam shaping to their work.
 Moreover, the primitives included in the package can assist researchers in rapidly prototyping new hologram generation algorithms.